Rental Dwelling Registration

 - Current and updated owner/management company information, including email addresses and fax numbers.

-- An alternate contact must be designated on the registration form to respond to calls from Police, Fire, Emergency or Inspections personnel when attempts to contact the owner/agent have failed or the owner is unavailable to respond in a timely manner.
+- An alternate contact must be designated on the registration form to respond to calls from Police, Fire, Emergency or Housing & Neighborhoods personnel when attempts to contact the owner/agent have failed or the owner is unavailable to respond in a timely manner.

 The designated alternate contact person must be located in the City or within twenty-five (25) miles of the City's planning jurisdiction.